sadsfae/ansible-elk/README.md

 ansible-elk
 ===========
-Ansible Playbook for setting up the ELK Stack and Filebeat client on remote hosts
+Ansible Playbook for setting up the ELK/EFK Stack and clients on remote hosts

 ![ELK](/image/ansible-elk.png?raw=true)

 **What does it do?**
-   - Automated deployment of a full ELK stack (Elasticsearch, Logstash, Kibana)
+   - Automated deployment of a full ELK or EFK stack (Elasticsearch, Logstash/Fluentd, Kibana)
      * Uses Nginx as a reverse proxy for Kibana
      * Generates SSL certificates for Filebeat or Logstash-forwarder
      * Adds either iptables or firewalld rules if firewall is active
      * Tunes Elasticsearch heapsize to half your memory, to a max of 32G
-     * Deploys ELK clients using SSL and Filebeat
+     * Deploys ELK clients using SSL and Filebeat for Logstash (Default)
+     * Deploys rsyslog if Fluentd is chosen over Logstash
+     * All service ports can be modified
      * More information [available here](https://hobo.house/2016/04/08/automate-elk-stack-and-clients-with-ansible/)

 **Requirements**